Coumarin

 This section has been translated automatically.

-Coumarin is a widespread substance in nature, readily soluble in ethanol, ether and essential oils, but little soluble in water (coumarin from the Spanish "cumarú = tonka bean tree", a tree native to Guyana (Coumaruona odorata)), which causes the aromatic scent of numerous plants (e.g. woodruff, sweet clover, dates, etc.).
+In nature, coumarin is a widespread substance that is easily soluble in ethanol, ether and essential oils, but not very soluble in water (coumarin from the Spanish "cumarú = tonka bean tree", a tree native to Guyana (Coumaruona odorata)), which causes the aromatic scent of numerous plants (e.g. woodruff, sweet clover, dates, etc.).

-Especially rich in coumarin are the seeds of the tonka bean (the fruits have a coumarin content of about 2 to 3%) as well as cinnamon.
-Coumarin is sensitive to light.
-Biosynthetically, coumarin is produced from coumaric acid or its glucoside(melilotoside).
+The seeds of the tonka bean are particularly rich in coumarin (the fruits have a coumarin content of around 2 to 3%), as is cinnamon.
+Coumarin is light-sensitive.
+Coumarin is produced biosynthetically from coumaric acid or its glucoside(melilotoside).

 Coumarin was first isolated in 1813 by the German chemist A. Vogel, who was able to extract the substance from the seeds of the tonka tree.